digipolisantwerp/auth_aspnetcore_deprecated/README.md

 In order to check the token origin and integrity, the token signature must be validated.
 The signature from the token is considered to be an H-MAC SHA256 (HS256) encrypted with a symmetric key.

-The signing key used to validate the signature will be aquired from the instance that issued the token.
+The signing key used to validate the signature will be acquired from the instance that issued the token.
 This is done through a call to an endpoint on the issuer service.
 The url from that endpoint must be set in configuration in the **JwtSigningKeyProviderUrl** property.
 The authentication on the endpoint requires an api key which must also be set in configuration using the **jwtSigningKeyProviderApikey** property.